dylan-lang/opendylan/documentation/library-reference/source/collections/bit-vector.rst

    :value result: An instance of :class:`<bit-vector>`.
    :value pad: An instance of :class:`<bit>`.

+   :description:

+     Returns a new vector which is the result of taking the bitwise and of ``vector1`` and the bitwise not of ``vector2``.
+Each vector has an associated pad value.
+If the vectors are of different lengths, the shorter is considered extended with its pad value.
+The size of the result vector may be extended or shortened provided the bits added or dropped are the same as the result-pad value.
+The size of the result will be no smaller than the minimum of the argument sizes, and no greater than the maximum of the argument sizes.
+The result-pad value is calculated by taking the logical and of ``pad1`` with the complement of ``pad2``.

 .. function:: bit-vector-andc2!

    :signature: bit-vector-andc2! *vector1* *vector2* #key *pad1* *pad2* => *result* *pad*